Horse racing in Japan: Restrictions

-Jumps racing
+Jump racing

 Japan's top jump race is the Nakayama Grand Jump, run every April at Nakayama Racecourse.
 Instead of running over a large course as is the case in other countries, the course for the 4250 m Nakayama Grand Jump follows a twisted path on the inside portion of Nakayama's racing ovals.
 The race carries a purse of ¥142.5 million (about US$1.68 million).
 In Japan, jump racing is generally less popular than flat racing.
 Racecourses do not hold more than two jump races in a single day.

 Every Japanese jump horse has experience of running on the flat.
 Usually, all of them aim for success on the flat.
 They are only trained for jumping after they have retired from the flat.
 In Japan, unlike Europe, very few horses are bred specifically for jumping.

 Famous jockeys

 The top jockey in Japan is Yutaka Take, who is a multiple champion in his homeland and regularly rides Japanese horses in stakes races around the world.
 Yutaka Take was the regular jockey for Deep Impact, the 2005 Japan Triple Crown winner and JRA's two time Horse of the Year (2005–06), as well as Kitasan Black, another horse who was awarded the Horse of the Year two years in a row (2016-17).
+He's also the jockey with the most JRA leading jockey titles, winning the JRA Award for Best Jockey (races won) a total of 18 times (1989, 1990, 1992-2000, 2002-2008).

-From 1994, the JRA gives short-term riding licenses (allowing maximum of 3 months in a year) to foreign jockeys.
-Many world-class jockeys have taken an active part in Japanese horse racing using these short-term licenses, including Olivier Peslier, Christophe Soumillon, Mirco Demuro (elder brother of Cristian Demuro, who has also participated in JRA races), Christophe Lemaire, Craig Williams, Ryan Moore, Joao Moreira, Oisin Murphy, Damian Lane, and Bauyrzhan Murzabayev.
+From 1994, the JRA began to grant short-term riding licenses (allowing a maximum of 3 months in a year) to foreign jockeys.
+Many world-class jockeys have taken an active part in Japanese horse racing using these short-term licenses, including Olivier Peslier, Christophe Soumillon, Mirco Demuro (elder brother of Cristian Demuro, who has also participated in JRA races), Christophe Lemaire, Craig Williams, Ryan Moore, Joao Moreira, Oisin Murphy, Damian Lane, Rachel King, and Bauyrzhan Murzabayev.

-And from 2014, the JRA allows full-year licenses to foreign jockeys, with Demuro and Lemaire taking these licenses in 2015.
-Lemaire went on to become the leading jockey in four years straight, from 2017 to 2021.
+Since 2014, the JRA has additionally begun to allow full-year licenses to foreign jockeys, with Mirco Demuro and Christophe Lemaire taking these licenses in 2015.
+Lemaire went on to become the leading jockey for four years straight, from 2017 to 2021.

-Victoire Pisa won the richest race, Dubai World Cup in 2011, under Demuro.
+The horse Victoire Pisa won the richest race, the Dubai World Cup in 2011, under Mirco Demuro.